zoltanzseli/ngx-cron-editor/README.md

 ngx-cron-editor
 ===

 An Angular 8 component for building cron expressions graphically.
+It is meant to be used in reactive forms and support Angular Material Design styling.

 ## Demo